Practicing self care during your period is all about bridging the gap between physical and emotional care.

 Smoothies basically kill two birds with one stone because they’re full of raw fruits and veggies, and they count toward your water intake.

-And all of those whole foods in smoothies are great for fighting inflammation (which is responsible for cramps, bloating and lots of period-related symptoms).
+And all of those whole foods in smoothies are great for fighting inflammation (which contributes to cramps, bloating and lots of period-related symptoms).

-For smoothie recipes you can use for PMS and during your period, check out this post on making the best smoothie for period cramps.
+For specific smoothie recipes you can use during your cycle, check out this post on making the best smoothie for period cramps.

 4. Say NO To Non-Urgent Requests